Italian luxury brands

 Donatella Versace has taken the Italian heritage brand to a new generation, capitalizing on supermodel influence to reposition Versace as one of the hottest brands to wear today.

-Versace on the red carpet is now a mainstay for good reason, bordering on kitsch and always filled with fascino (glamour).
+Versace on the red carpet is now a mainstay for a good reason, bordering on kitsch and always filled with fascino (glamour).

 The label’s name is derived from the Italian word “Venetian Shop,” and it has since expanded from an Italian-only consumer base to one of global recognition.